 UJW is WABJ’s premier community service initiative, and it runs every Saturday from early March to early May at American University, a longtime supporter of the program.

-Professional journalists and educators will provide mentorship and supervision to program participants.
-Students will meet in person from early March to late April at American University’s School of Communications.
-At the end of the program, students will report and produce their own multimedia stories.
+UJW is led by professional journalists and educators who provide mentorship and supervision to program participants.
+Students must attend in-person sessions from early March to late April at American University’s School of Communications, a long-time WABJ partner.

 UJW aims to address the under-representation of Black people and other minority groups in newsrooms across the country by building a diverse pipeline of future journalists and leaders that’s critical for equitable representation in news coverage and decision-making.